qmk/qmk_firmware/keyboards/handwired/hillside/48/keymaps/default/readme.md

   learning to use a column staggered (ergo) and layer-based keyboard, which uses layers instead of finger reaches to access numbers, symbols and functions, will be an adjustment for your muscle memory and your mental keyboard map.
 This default layout tries to simplify that adjustment by keeping things in the expected spots when possible.

 Yet this layout is only a decent compromise and is not optimal for each user.
 The online configurator makes it easy to tweak this layout to your needs.
 You can add additional layers or completely switch around what these do.

+A good metaphor is to think of your keymap as a bonsai tree that you tweak slightly over time in response to ideas of how it might serve you better.

 Some changes you might consider making:
-- Put some of your most-used key combinations on the unused keys on the navigation layer.
-- If you are on a mac, switch the editing and word navigation keys from ctrl-x to cmd-x.
+- If you are on a mac, switch the editing keys from ctrl-x to cmd-x.
 - Change the shift keys to one-shot shift keys, where pressing and releasing them shifts the next key pressed.
   That is much easier on your hands than holding them down.